kineticadb/examples/guide-graph_shortest_path/README.md

 # Shortest path with Kinetica
-This guide shows how to create a graph representation of Seattle's road network and then uses the shortest path solver to find routes that take the least amount of time between differnt points on the network.
-The guide shows how to do this for - single source to single destination, a single source to many destinations and many sources to many destinations.
+This guide shows how to create a graph and then use the shortest path solver to find routes that take the least amount of time to traverse between - a single source to single destination, a single source to many destinations and many sources to many destinations.

+The guide uses Seattle's road network.

 ## How to run this guide
-Follow the [install guide](add) to install Kinetica and then [import the workbook](https://github.com/kineticadb/kinetica-workbooks#importing-workbooks) into Kinetica to access the guide.
+Follow the [getting started section](https://github.com/kineticadb/kinetica-workbooks#-getting-started-with-kinetica) to install Kinetica and import the workbook for this guide.

-If you only want to simply reference the code the read guides file or go the guides section on Kinetica documentation website.
+If you want to reference the code then read [guides file](https://github.com/kineticadb/kinetica-workbooks/blob/master/guide-graph_shortest_path/guide-graph_shortest_path.md) or go the guides section on Kinetica documentation website.